vektor-inc/lightning/readme.txt

 == Changelog ==

+v15.29.2
-[ Other ] Load vk-component from composer.
+[ Specification Change ] Load vk-component from composer.

 v15.29.1
 [ G3 ][ Design Bug Fix ] Add .vk_gridcolcard_item to the :not selector to prevent items in .vk_gridcolcard in .alignfull and .alignwide from being affected by centering when theme.json is enabled.